About IHI contributing partners

 - Legal aspects – contractual obligations, financial rules etc. that apply to contributing partners

 Session recording and presentation

 Who should attend

-The webinar is primarily for current contributing partners; organisations applying to be contributing partners under current IHI calls for proposals; and organisations who may be interested in becoming contributing partners in future calls.
+The webinar was primarily for current contributing partners; organisations applying to be contributing partners under current IHI calls for proposals; and organisations who may be interested in becoming contributing partners in future calls.

-We also encourage coordinators of projects and applicant consortia involving contributing partners to attend, as they need to understand the rules on contributing partners during both the application and project reporting phases.
+We also encourage coordinators of projects and applicant consortia involving contributing partners to watch the webinar, as they need to understand the rules on contributing partners during both the application and project reporting phases.